 Staff members and invited guests share their time, knowledge, and experience with each intern class through a series of discussions that illustrate the range of ways that policy changes the world.
-All of our interns leave our Foundation with a solid understanding of all the work we do: our outreach, policy positions, and our work to change Texas for the better.
+All of our interns leave our Foundation with a solid understanding of our work, and with tangible skills they can use in the future.

-The Foundation hires interns in a wide variety of areas – fundraising, communications, film, events, communications, and law.
+The Foundation hires interns in a wide variety of areas – fundraising, communications, film, events, and law.
 We also consider specialty interns, such as accounting, or interns whose course schedules don’t fall into the traditional semester models (like winter blocks).

 Interested in an even more extensive learning opportunity?
 The Texas Public Policy Foundation partners with the Charles Koch Institute to place full- and part-time Koch Fellows and Koch Interns in our Internship program for the best combined programming the Liberty Movement has to offer.
 Visit the Charles Koch Institute website to learn more!